chuwy/django-backup/README.rst

     BACKUP_FTP_SERVER = 'example.com'
     BACKUP_FTP_USERNAME = 'username'
     BACKUP_FTP_PASSWORD = 'password'
-    BACKUP_FTP_DIRECTORY = '/path/to/backups/mysite' # If you store multiple backups on the same remote server ensure each one is in a different directory
+    # If you store multiple backups on the same remote server ensure each one is in a different directory
+    BACKUP_FTP_DIRECTORY = '/path/to/backups/mysite'
     RESTORE_FROM_FTP_DIRECTORY = '/path/to/backups/mysite' # Where does the restore

-    # How many db backups should we keep on remote FTP? i.e. 1 per day for the last 7 days plus 1 per week for the last 4 weeks etc.
+    # How many db backups should we keep on remote FTP?
+    # i.e. 1 per day for the last 7 days plus 1 per week for the last 4 weeks etc.
     BACKUP_DATABASE_COPIES = {
         'daily': 7,
         'weekly': 4,